vrybas/vrybas.github.io/source/_posts/2014-04-11-wip-pull-requests.markdown

 Well, not always.

-In our team, we try to send Pull Requests as soon as there's one commit in a new branch.
+In our team, we send Pull Requests as soon as there's one commit in a new branch.
 Contributor starts with some basic ideas, small patches, maybe even just failing tests.
 And then the PR grows collaboratively.
 Somebody contributes with comment.
 Somebody does commit.
 Sometimes commits are reverted and replaced with better solutions.
 It's like an asynchronous pair programming with unlimited collaborators.
 The value is tremendous.

 And PR got merged only when no one have better ideas.
 Ideally all team members, who are interested in keeping codebase clean and have a